grig23/primetime.en/help/release-notes/home.md

 ## Fixes in TVSDK 3.15 Android

-This release provides fix to an issue where application crashes when creative tag is missing or when url [!UICONTRL CDATA] is empty in [!UICONTROL VAST] response.
+This release provides fix to an issue where application crashes when creative tag is missing or when [!UICONTROL url CDATA] is empty in [!UICONTROL VAST] response.

 Check out the [TVSDK for Android Release Notes](../release-notes/tvsdk-3x-android.md) for more information.